promptfoo/promptfoo/site/docs/red-team/configuration.md

 #### Available Strategies

+- `basic` - Raw payloads only (Default)
-- `prompt-injection`: Creates prompt injection test cases (Default)
+- `prompt-injection`: Wraps the payload in a prompt injection (Default)
-- `jailbreak`: Applies a linear probe jailbreak technique (Default)
+- `jailbreak`: Applies a linear probe jailbreak technique to deliver the payload (Default)
-- `jailbreak:tree`: Applies an advanced tree jailbreak technique
+- `jailbreak:tree`: Applies a tree-based jailbreak technique
 - `rot13`: Applies ROT13 encoding to the injected variable, shifting each letter 13 positions in the alphabet
 - `base64`: Encodes the injected variable using Base64 encoding
 - `leetspeak`: Converts the injected variable to leetspeak, replacing certain letters with numbers or symbols